BasedHardware/omi/docs/_developer/plugins/Submitting.md

 6. 🌟 **Community-Driven**: Let users decide what's valuable through their choices.

 Remember, these are broad guidelines to allow for creativity.
-The FRIEND community will shape the plugin ecosystem through their usage and feedback.
+The Omi community will shape the plugin ecosystem through their usage and feedback.
 When in doubt, ask the community!
 Let's build together! 🚀